 In the white spaces of the Fruitmarket building we’ve simplified the exhibition galleries, improved the material finishes, and installed new lighting.
 We’ve turned the old staff offices into a brand new learning studio at the heart of the building.
 We’ve made the resource room, café and bookshop bigger, and built a simple yet commanding new main staircase.
 We’ve improved access with a new lift, a new front door and many more toilets.

 And we’ve expanded next door, into another fruit and vegetable warehouse, this one originally built in 1891.
 We’ve kept this steel-framed, brick-lined building as raw as possible, opening it out by removing the upper floor and reusing the joists and floorboards rather than bringing in new materials.
 The Warehouse, now a joyously unexpected space for multi-artform creativity right in the centre of Edinburgh, bears witness to the history of the Fruitmarket’s buildings, a dark counterpart to the light and space embodied by the Exhibition Galleries next door.

-As I write this, we’re still missing the art and the audiences that will bring these spaces to life.
-We’ve invited Karla Black to be the first artist to make an exhibition in the new building, to disrupt these pristine rooms with the raw creativity of her art and make them come alive.
+We invited Karla Black to be the first artist to make an exhibition in the new building, to disrupt these pristine rooms with the raw creativity of her art and make them come alive.
 And we’re inviting everyone to come and look at her work, and at the new Fruitmarket.